mroberto166/MultilevelMachineLearning/README.md

-# ThesisProject
+# TA Multi-level procedure for enhancing accuracy of machine learning algorithms
-Repository to take track of all updates in thesis project
+Repository to reproduce the experiments in the paper "A Multi-level procedure for enhancing accuracy of machine learning algorithms"

 ## Reproduce the plots for the convergence study of generalization error
 In the project foler, run: